MicrosoftDocs/visualstudio-docs/docs/test/run-unit-tests-with-test-explorer.md

 ::: moniker range=">=vs-2019"
 ### Test Explorer columns

 The [groups](#test-explorer-groups) are also available as columns in Test Explorer, along with Trait, Stack Trace, Error Message, and Fully Qualified Name.
-Most columns are not visible by default, and you can customize which collumns you see and the order in which they appear.
+Most columns are not visible by default, and you can customize which columns you see and the order in which they appear.

 ![Group by State and then Class](../test/media/vs-2019/test-explorer-columns-16-2.png)